 Tips

-- The cod loins always with the skin facing up, so that the cod does not shrink and does not become deformed.
+- Always cook the cod fillets with the skin facing up, so that the cod does not shrink or become deformed.

-- If when we are binding the pil-pil it is cut, we add a few drops of water.
+- If the pil-pil curdles while we are mixing it, we add a few drops of water.

 Virginia